quickwit-oss/quickwit/CONTRIBUTING.md

 # Signing the CLA
 Quickwit is an opensource project licensed a AGPLv3.
-It is also distributed under a commercial license by Quickwit Inc.
+It is also distributed under a commercial license by Quickwit, Inc.

 Contributors are required to sign a Contributor License Agreement.
 The process is simple and fast.
 Upon your first pull request, you will be prompted to